-- Expect to return to our office 10-14 days after surgery for your first post-operative appointment.
-Your discharge paperwork should indicate the date of this visit. - If you did not receive a date or time for your follow-up prior to discharge, contact our office on the next business day after discharge to verify your appointment. - You may be asked to receive imaging or bloodwork prior to your follow-up; coordinate with our office staff so the results are received by the time of your visit.
+- Your discharge paperwork will indicate when you will come back to see us in clinic or how to contact us to schedule your appointment. - If you did not receive a date or time for your follow-up prior to discharge, contact our office on the next business day after discharge to verify your appointment. - You may be asked to receive imaging or bloodwork prior to your follow-up; please coordinate with our office staff so the results are received by the time of your visit.